pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "TableFieldSourceDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export abstract class TableFieldSourceDefinition<TypeId> extends GridFieldSourceDefinition {
+export abstract class TableFieldSourceDefinition<TypeId> extends RevFieldSourceDefinition {
     constructor(typeId: TypeId, name: string);
     // (undocumented)
     encodeFieldName(sourcelessFieldName: string): string;